Listen to Audio

 Functional ultrasound combines information such as movement and speed of tissue or blood, softness or hardness of tissue.

 Technology today is a strong ally in our effort to become healthier and even lose weight.
 If you have a smartphone and wish to lose weight, change your diet, or improve your health, then you are in luck.
 In this guide, you’ll find five weight loss apps that can help you achieve your goals.
 Technology has made it easier for us to achieve our weight loss goals.
-Also, it is a new page in a medical alerts systems history, providing a transition from giant devices to bracelets.
+Also, it is a new page in a medical alert systems history, providing a transition from giant devices to bracelets.
 Today you can even set up an Apple Watch as a medical alert.

 Bionic Vision Right Around the Corner